Lommix/bevy_aseprite_ultra/README.md

                 .with_speed(2.)
                 // Aseprite provides a repeat config per tag, which is beeing ignored on purpose.
                 .with_repeat(AnimationRepeat::Count(42))
-                // The direction is provided by the asperite config for the tag, but can be overwritten
+                // The direction is provided by the asperite config for the tag, but can be overwritten.
-                // after the animation is loaded.
                 .with_direction(AnimationDirection::PingPong)
                 // you can also chain finite animations, loop animations will never finish .with_then("walk-left", AnimationRepeat::Count(4))
-                .with_then("walk-up", AnimationRepeat::Loop), // you can override the default sprite settings here },
+                .with_then("walk-up", AnimationRepeat::Loop),
+        },
         Sprite {
             // under the hood its just sprites.